Insights and experiences

 In this introductory period, you will also meet your manager, buddy (someone from your team who you can ask anything!) and maybe even a few others from your department.
 Once the introductory five weeks are over and you begin working within your actual department, the support doesn’t stop.
 From the very start, I’ve been given endless opportunities to develop my skills, network and learn about the company, while being thoroughly supported by the Early Careers Team, my own department and the friends you make while on the Analyst Programme.
 MUFG is an amazing place to start your career, so don’t worry about what to expect because you’ll be guided and supported the whole time!
 Be proactive, seize every opportunity and add value however you can!

-My experience of MUFG’s Recruitment process
+My experience of MUFG’s recruitment process

 Tasnia